mhamid49/nodejs-project/README.md

 ###

 ## To install a package
 package.json contains all the dependensies required for the node project.
 You can either install them seperately using command prompt or powershell in windows or terminal in linux.
-(Make sure your path in the terminal is the project path e.g. C:\Users\<User Name>\Desktop\nodejs)
+- Make sure your path in the terminal is the project path such that `cd nodejs-project` e.g. C:\Users\<User Name>\Desktop\nodejs-project

     $ `npm install --global <package_name>` for global installation.